 Please refer to "Business" section above.
+The Corporation has no subsidiary/ies.

 Market for Issuer's Common Equity and Related Stockholder Matters

 Upson International Corp. was granted the Certificate to Offer Securities for Sale on March 20, 2023 by the Securities and Exchange Commission, and listed on April 3, 2023 with the Main Board of the Philippine Stock Exchange, Inc. (PSE) under the Stock Symbol of "UPSON".